Understanding Decliners

 Implications

-Understanding why underrepresented populations decline to participate will help in reducing decliner rates and increase participation by developing tailored ethical responses to improve participant engagement protocols and equity in cancer research.
+Understanding the reasons for declining participation in research will help in reducing decliner rates and increase participation by developing appropriate response to enhance participant engagement protocols in cancer research.

 Project Deep Dive